 NeON Arts funds and supports New York City artists and organizations who partner with NeON communities to deliver arts projects that help young people develop creative, social, and emotional skills, and build positive peer relationships.
-All artists and arts organizations are selected by local NeON stakeholder groups, which comprise people on probation, DOP staff, key members of the community, and local businesses.
+Click below to learn more about the grant opportunity, previous grantees, and how to apply.

-For more information, please e-mail NeON Arts at NeONArts@carnegiehall.org.
+For more information, please read the Frequently Asked Questions or email NeON Arts at NeONArts@carnegiehall.org.